-Spread 1 + 1/2 tablespoon of glazing per cinnamon rolls just before eating to prevent the glazing from melting on the lukewarm rolls.
+Spread 1 + 1/2 tablespoon of glazing per cinnamon roll just before eating to prevent the glazing from melting on the lukewarm rolls.

 Don’t add filling on the lengthwise borders.
 This makes it easier to stick the cylinder together at the end.

 Start rolling the dough from the widest side, roll tightly.
 When you reach the top, brush water or melted butter on the top of the dough to seal the roll.

 This recipe makes 12 keto cinnamon rolls.
 If you roll the dough in the rectangle size provided above, then cut the dough into 12 even cylinders.

 First, cut the long cylinder in half.
 Then, cut each half in half again to end up with 4 even pieces.

-Bake the cinnamon rolls into a greased 12-hole muffin tray.
-They bake way faster this way, and the side crisps slightly, which is delicious.
+Bake the cinnamon rolls on a greased 12-hole muffin tray.
+They bake way faster, and the side crisps slightly, which is delicious.
 However, if you prefer, you can bake them on a greased baking dish.

 Plus, you can easily store the icing in a sealed container in the fridge for up to 4 days.
-Serve each cinnamon rolls with 1 1/2 tablespoon of icing.
+Serve each cinnamon roll with 1 1/2 tablespoon of icing.

 Otherwise, freeze in an airtight container and thaw the day before eating.
 The frosting can be frozen as well.